Hard Disk (HDD) Speed Improvement: How To Speed Up Your Slow Hard Disk

 How do you know what mode, PIO or DMA, does your disk use?

-Just go to device manager, select IDE ATA/ATAPI controllers tab, then select IDE primary channel and go to Advanced Settings tab.
+Just go to Device manager, select IDE ATA/ATAPI controllers tab, then select IDE primary channel and go to Advanced Settings tab.
 There, you just see if Enable DMA box is checked.

+Solution 4.
 HDD Temperature – How To Bring It Down

 The optimal temperature for the HDD is believed to be 30-45 degrees Centigrade.
 When it exceeds 45 degrees it is time to take some action to cool the device down (from my own experience, I can say that even 50-55 degrees is not critical for many disks and they keep on working just as they did at 45 degrees, though their life span may be reduced).